maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/setup/README.md

 ***

+5. Sele
-5. Select a blank project as we will starting from scratch.
+ct a blank project as we will starting from scratch.
 Press the **Next** button.

 ![Epic select blank project](../images/blankProject.jpg)